scipy-lectures/scientific-python-lectures/CONTRIBUTING.md

   packages, the ”Scientific Python stack“.
 - Provide tutorials for a selection of widely-used and stable computational libraries.
-  Currently, we cover pandas, statmodels, seaborn, scikit-image, scikit-learn, and sympy.
+  Currently, we cover Pandas, Statmodels, some of Seaborn, Scikit-image, Scikit-learn, and Sympy.
-- Automated testing is applied to the code examples as much as possible.
+- We would like to apply automated testing to the code examples as much as possible.

 Design choices: